 I received my PhD in Computer Vision from the University of Lübeck, Germany, for work on human gaze prediction and guidance in videos.
 In the

 a research scientist in the Computer Vision group at Xerox Research Centre Europe (now Naver Labs Europe), in Grenoble, France.
-Since March 2016 I have been with the Remote Sensing Technology Institute of the German Aerospace Center (DLR) working on aerial computer vision, including human crowd analysis and the modeling of traffic participants for autonomous driving.
+Between 2016 and 2019, I was with the Remote Sensing Technology Institute of the German Aerospace Center (DLR) working on aerial computer vision, including human crowd analysis and the modeling of traffic participants for autonomous driving.
 Since Sept.
 2019, I am a senior applied scientist at Amazon.

 My Google Scholar profile.